dylanonelson/redux-endpoints/README.md

 The data that resolves the Promise will be passed to the `ingest` action creator (`endpoint.actionCreators.ingest`) and incorporated into the store at the path determined by the `resolver` option (see below).
 Any errors that reject the promise will be incorporated into the store at the same path under the `'error'` key.

 ### `url`
 Required.
 A string.
-Optionally has colon-delimited url parameters.
+Optionally has colon-prefixed url parameters.

 ### `resolver`
 Optional.
-A function that takes as its arguments the colon-delimited url parameters in the `url` option.
+A function that takes as its arguments the colon-prefixed url parameters in the `url` option.
 Should return the key where the endpoint's data will be stored.

-Defaults to a function which returns a default string (`__default__`).
+Defaults to a function which returns a default string (`'__default__'`).

 E.g. in the code above, requesting data with `endpoint.actionCreators.request(1000)` would result in the data stored under they key `'1000'` by the reducer.